robodreamer/xvisiotech_camera_examples/README.md

 newgrp docker
 ```

 Note that to be able to run examples with GUIs, make sure graphics forwarding (x11) is enabled in your docker settings.
+We have added this in the provided scripts for convenience, but you may need to enable it manually if you are using a different setup.
 ```bash
 xhost +local:docker
 ```